Brian Raubenheimer

 Brian Raubenheimer (19 July 1940 – 21 June 2021) was a South African racing driver from Pietermaritzburg.
-He attempted to make his Formula One debut in 1965 South African Grand Prix but withdrew due to car not ready (engine not available).
+He attempted to make his Formula One debut in 1965 South African Grand Prix, but withdrew following practice having suffered a gearbox problem.

 Raubenheimer remained a car enthusiast and is considered the "father" of the Mini Marcos in South Africa.

 Raubenheimer died on 21 June 2021, aged 80.